integration-os/integrationos/integrationos-event/README.md

-# Event Core
+# IntegrationOS Event

-Processes incoming events from the [gateway](../gateway/) over redis and executes the associated pipelines.
+Processes incoming events from the [gateway](../integrationos-gateway/) over redis and executes the associated pipelines.

 ## Dependencies